The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 Require landlords to make reasonable efforts to contact tenants about nonpayment prior to filing for eviction.

 Expand notice to vacate period from 5 days to 14 days; restore broader “right to cure” protections repealed by Act 76.
+Extend the eviction process for non-payment from 5 to 60 days to give tenants time to cure arrears.

 What does this mean?